algolia/algoliasearch-client-java/README.md

       <td valign='top'>
         <div class='client-readme-param-container'>
           <div class='client-readme-param-container-inner'>
-            <div class='client-readme-param-name'><code>setDistinct</code></div>
+            <div class='client-readme-param-name'><code>distinct</code></div>

           </div>
         </div>
       </td>
       <td class='client-readme-param-content'>
-        <p>If set to true, enables the distinct feature, disabled by default, if the <code>attributeForDistinct</code> index setting is set.
+        <p>If set to 1, enables the distinct feature, disabled by default, if the <code>attributeForDistinct</code> index setting is set.
 This feature is similar to the SQL &quot;distinct&quot; keyword.
 When enabled in a query with the <code>distinct=1</code> parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
 For example, if the chosen attribute is <code>show_name</code> and several hits have the same value for <code>show_name</code>, then only the best one is kept and the others are removed.</p>

       </td>
     </tr>